dimyG/jekyll-theme-chirpy/_posts/2021-04-23-maximizing-wealth-creation.md

 that could be improved and accelerated by using funding from such a pool.

 ## Epilogue
-These proposals might be inadequate or incomplete and I'm pretty sure there are more and better solutions I haven't thought of.
-Don't forget that the main goal is to use the collected funds to maximize the wealth creation rate by empowering as many people as possible.
+Don't forget that the main goal is to use the collected funds to maximize the wealth creation rate by empowering as many people as possible and any proposal that contributes to that goal should be discussed.
 Have also in mind that a very common theme in startup investing is that most of them fail, but the ones that succeed compensate for the others many times over.
 I have a sense that this theme will apply to people empowerment too.
-Most people will not succeed in producing more wealth, but the ones that will do, will compensate for the rest, many times over.
+Most people will not succeed in producing more wealth, but the ones that will, will compensate for the rest many times over.

 In any case, I argue that we shouldn't take future growth for granted.
 We should strive to achieve an efficient and sustainable system that maximizes the wealth creation rate and minimizes the risk of revolution, by empowering as many